Olivia005/mern-chat-app/README.md

 -   🚀 Online user status (Socket.io and React Context)
 -   👌 Global state management with Zustand
 -   🐞 Error handling both on the server and on the client
--   ⭐ At the end Deployment like a pro for FREE!
+-   ⭐ At the end Deployment for FREE!
--   ⏳ And much more!

 ### Setup .env file